kormang/kormang.github.io/_posts/2024-09-18-functions-objects-and-data.md

 ## Parameterize with behavior

-We can, and in fact, we should, parameterize our objects and functions with other behavior, not just with data.
+We can, and in fact, we should, parameterize our objects and functions with behavior, not just with data.

-Let's say we have a video hosting platform, where people can upload their videos, and those who are subscribed can get notification about new video being uploaded (its not YouTube).
+Let’s say we have a video hosting platform where people can upload their videos, and those who are subscribed can get notifications about new videos being uploaded (it’s not YouTube).

-When new video gets uploaded, an event is enqueued into a queue.
-Then different event handlers, or queue consumers, which are subscribed to specific event get notified about the new video.
-Each does its own thing, but some things are common to all of them.
-For example, each consumer should validate data, as the event is send over the network as it not to be trusted.
-This can be optimized so that it is validated only once per process, but will serve us as and example anyway.
+When a new video gets uploaded, an event is enqueued into a queue.
+Then, different event handlers, or queue consumers, subscribed to specific events get notified about the new video.
+Each handler does its own task, but some responsibilities are common to all of them.
+For example, each consumer should validate the data, as the event is sent over the network and thus cannot be fully trusted.
+This validation could be optimized so that it's only performed once per process, but for now, it serves as a good example.

-Let's see how generalized consumer for 'video_published' event could look like.
+Let’s take a look at how a generalized consumer for the 'video_published' event might look.

 ```typescript
 export class VideoPublishedConsumer {